Centaurioun/pulp-stones/references/md/Kantaputra_2002_Van_der_Woude_syndrome_with_sensorineural_hearing_loss,_large_craniofacial.md

 **American Journal of Medical Genetics 108:275-280 (2002)** **Van der Woude Syndrome With Sensorineural** **Hearing Loss, Large Craniofacial Sinuses, Dental** **Pulp Stones, and Minor Limb Anomalies:** Report of a Four-Generation
-Thai Family **Piranit N. Kantaputra,\* ^1^\* Yupa Sumitsawan,^2^ Brian C.
+Thai Family **Piranit N. Kantaputra,\* \* Yupa Sumitsawan, Brian C.
-Schutte,^3^ and Chintana Tochareontanaphol^4^ \*** *^1^ Department of Pediatric Dentistry, Faculty of Dentistry, Chiang Mai University, Chiang Mai, Thailand ^2^Department of Otolaryngology, Faculty of Medicine, Chiang Mai University, Chiang Mai, Thailand ^3^Department of Pediatrics, University of Iowa, Iowa City, Iowa* *^4^Chromosome Center, Bangkok, Thailand* **A four-generation Thai family affected with Van der Woude syndrome is reported.
+Schutte, and Chintana Tochareontanaphol \*** * Department of Pediatric Dentistry, Faculty of Dentistry, Chiang Mai University, Chiang Mai, Thailand Department of Otolaryngology, Faculty of Medicine, Chiang Mai University, Chiang Mai, Thailand Department of Pediatrics, University of Iowa, Iowa City, Iowa* *Chromosome Center, Bangkok, Thailand* **A four-generation Thai family affected with Van der Woude syndrome is reported.
 The disorder appeared to be originally inherited from a person who was half Thai and half Pakistani.
 The lip lesions found in this family were varied and did not appear to be related to other phenotypes.
 There were some clinical manifestations possibly speci­fic for the condition in this family.
 They included sensorineural hearing loss, promi­nent frontal bone, large frontal/sphenoidal/ maxillary sinuses with increased mastoid air cells, long tooth roots, dental pulp stones, ankyloglossia, brachydactyly of hands, brachyphalangy, and hyperphalangy of toes, and single flexion crease of the fifth fingers.
 Fluorescence in situ hybridization analy­sis revealed no visible deletion at a lq32- 41 region. © 2002 Wiley-Liss, Inc.**
-**KEY WORDS: dental anomaly; Van der Woude syndrome; brachy- mesophalangy; lip pit; pulp stone; large craniofacial si­nuses; sensorineural hear­ing loss** **INTRODUCTION**
+**KEY WORDS: dental anomaly; Van der Woude syndrome; brachy- mesophalangy; lip pit; pulp stone; large craniofacial si­nuses; sensorineural hear­ing loss** **
+## **Introduction**

+**
 Van der Woude syndrome (VWS; MIM 119300) is a multiple anomalies syndrome characterized by congen- Grant sponsor: Thailand Research Fund (TRF).
 \* Correspondence to: Piranit N. Kantaputra, DDS, MS, Depart­ment of Pediatric Dentistry, School of Dentistry, Chiang Mai University, Chiang